SagarN21/LifeStyle_Stores_Clone/README.md

-# StyleZilla.com
+# 🛍️ Introducing StyleZilla.com.

 ![StyleZilla](https://user-images.githubusercontent.com/112753481/233224008-2a5b997a-9dee-4b86-9848-74a9741ccf0a.png)

-# What is StyleZilla.com?
+# 🛍️What is StyleZilla.com?

 Project: make a clone of Lifestylestores website.